Guard of honour: Singapore

-Singapore's guard-of-honour units are recruited from members of all three services of the Singapore Armed Forces – the Singapore Army, the Republic of Singapore Navy and the Republic of Singapore Air Force – as well as the Singapore Police Force.
+Singapore's guard-of-honour units are recruited from members of all four services of the Singapore Armed Forces – the Singapore Army, the Republic of Singapore Navy, the Republic of Singapore Air Force and the Digital and Intelligence Service – as well as the Singapore Police Force and the Singapore Civil Defence Force.
 They take their position at the forefront of major parades and significant state events, such as the country's National Day on 9 August.

-Equipped with the SAR-21 Assault Rifle with bayonets attached, the guards wear the Ceremonial Uniform (known as the No. 1), which (except in the case of Navy honour guards) have various colours imbued on a thin strip running down the outer-sides of the trousers indicating the unit's service of origin (red for the Army, light-blue for the Air Force, and black for the Police).
+Equipped with the SAR-21 Assault Rifle with bayonets attached for the enlisted and NCO ranks and sabres for officers, all ranks of the guards of honour wear the Ceremonial Uniform (known as the No. 1), which (except in the case of Navy honour guards) have various colours imbued on a thin strip running down the outer-sides of the trousers indicating the unit's service of origin (red for the Army, light-blue for the Air Force, and black for the Police).
 They also wear distinctive badges, medals, award ribbons, and buttons.
 These Guard of Honour units will typically be contrasted by at least one contingents of other servicemen attired in their regular uniform (the No. 4 uniform for the SAF units and the No. 3 uniform for the SPF unit).

 Guard-of-honour units in attendance at the annual Singapore National Day Parade are the 1st Commando Battalion from the Singapore Army, Naval Diving Unit from the Republic Of Singapore Navy, Air Power Generation Command from the Republic Of Singapore Air Force and the Singapore Police Force Training Command.

 For state visits and other important ceremonial duties within the Istana compounds, the guard-of-honour group is formed and mounted by personnel from the Singapore Armed Forces Military Police Command.
+The MPs also provide the No.1 Guard contingent during the yearly 1 July SAF Day celebrations.